 Heading home from surgery

+After a few weeks of being home with Miles, I was offered a telebehavioral health position, it was amazing; however, the position was capped at ten clinical hours a week and it wasn't enough income to make ends meet.
 I enjoyed the time I had with Miles over that summer.
 We built marble tracks, and made fake snow and puffy paint, he gardened with me, and I built him a sand box.
-We skated to the park and back almost every day, it was wonderful.
-After a few weeks of being home with Miles, I was offered a telebehavioral health position, it was amazing; however, the position was capped at ten hours a week and at that time the opportunities in telebehavioral health were extremely limited.
+We skated to the park and back almost every day, it was wonderful, but not sustainable.
+This was in 2014 and at that time opportunities in telebehavioral health were extremely limited in my field.

-In the Spring of 2015, I joined a semi private practice and the chaos between work and home returned.
-Many of my patients were not able to meet during the day, so I would work into the night two or three nights a week and if parents wanted to bring their child into a therapy appointment in the evening, this one-hour session often became a 2-3-hour event for them.
-I was paying out 40% of what I was earning to overhead costs that mostly went to building space..
+In the Spring of 2015, I joined a semi-private practice and the chaos between work and home returned.
+Many of my patients were not able to meet during the day, so I would work into the night two or three nights a week , it felt like the only time I had with the kids was in the car.

 Miles and I

-September of 2016, As Within Behavioral Health Services opened it virtual doors.
-We were the first providers in the United States to offer services exclusively online and across state lines.
-We now operate in two states, Michigan and California and are also in network for the Veterans Choice Program which allows us to provide treatment to any U.S. veteran on foreign or domestic soil.
-In January of 2018 I changed the business name to Telebehavioral Health.US, became a Certified Woman Owned Mall Business and registered with the System for Award Management as United stated Federal Contractor.
+In March of 2016 Michigan Legislation passed allowing social workers to provide outpatient therapy using HIPAA compliant video platforms.
+The only question remaining was would insurance companies reimburse a multi-state model.
+Turns out, they do.
+In September of 2016, Telebehavioral Health.US opened our virtual doors.
+We were the first provider in the State of Michigan to provide all of our services online and one of the first providers in the United States to offer services exclusively online and across state lines.
+We now operate in Four states, Michigan, California, Colorado and Florida and are a Veterans Community Care Provider.
+In the Spring of 2020 we will be adding Services in Alaska.
+We are a Certified Woman Owned Small Business and registered with the System for Award Management as Federal Contractor with the United States Government.
 We are growing every day to further our mission of providing affordable, accessible, and evidence based behavioral health treatment to individuals throughout the United States.